Who We Are

-In 2010, Stephen began as an Adjunct Faculty at the Smith College School for Social Work where he has taught since.
-His classes have included Clinical Practice with Individuals and Families, Intern Seminar for Field Students, Family Therapy Theory and an elective that incorporates NMT™ Core Principles, Wraparound and Cultural Humility approaches.
+In 2010, Stephen began as an Adjunct Faculty at the Smith College School for Social Work where he has since taught.
+His classes have included Clinical Practice with Individuals and Families, Intern Seminar for Field Students, Family Therapy Theory and an elective that incorporates NMT™ (Neurosequential Model of Therapeutics) Core Principles, Wraparound and Cultural Humility approaches.

 In 2014 Stephen transitioned into full time private practice and consultation.
 Since then he

-has become certified in Phase I and Phase II levels of NMT and is in the process of becoming
+has become certified in Phase I and Phase II levels of the Neurosequential Model of Therapeutics, NMT™ and is in the process of becoming an NMT™ Mentor.

-Stephen integrates NMT into his work with families, agencies and schools, providing
+Stephen integrates NMT™ into his work with families, agencies and schools, providing

 assessment, training, consultation and advocacy for families and children (particularly